 Twenty-five slots will be made available per fiscal year on a first-come, first-served basis to qualified HCV Program participants/voucher holders who want to participate in the Homeownership Program.
-In the event there are more qualified applicants than available slots, a waiting list will be maintained.
-The PHA reserves the right to increase the initial number of slots if it is judged to be in the best interest of the program and of the community.
+The BGHD reserves the right to increase the initial number of slots if it is judged to be in the best interest of the program and of the community.